The Sphinx Approves

 War!
 My species is famous as fighters, though we're small, just hobbit-sized.
 We have a reputation as snipers.

-I'm in a ditch with friends, watching a truck convoy go by.
-I leap one and fight with a guard--one of my own species.
+Today I'm in a ditch with friends, watching a truck convoy go by.
+I jump on one and fight with a guard--one of my own species.
 Really, though, we're talking--wrestling is a normal, vigorous mode of conversation for my race, though to an outsider it may look lethal.
 I planned this so I could talk under cover of seeming to fight.
 Another death avoided!

 Soon the war complicates, but gets easier too--for our "enemies" turn thin and flat, and the war becomes a struggle to sculpt musical or visual motifs, wrestling them from ugliness into beauty.
 No one openly acknowledges this great shift, but I love it: I can struggle, exercising my full powers, without hurting anyone.